General Assembly's Standards Boards: Developing Clear, Unbiased Standards That Define and Validate Skill Sets

 Aaron graduated from Miami University with degrees in accounting and management information systems, and studied international business at Miami’s Luxembourg campus.
 Aaron is a certified Project Management Professional and ScrumMaster, and has dozen of technical certifications from Microsoft and the Information Technology Infrastructure Library.

-Michael Bopp is president and chief operating officer of Argus (a Verisk company, NASDAQ:VRSK), responsible for the company’s financial services division.
+Michael Bopp is currently head of enterprise analytics for Synchrony Financial.
+Previously, he was president and chief operating officer of Argus (a Verisk company, NASDAQ:VRSK), responsible for the company’s financial services division.
 The financial services division is comprised of 500+ employees across more than 10 geographies serving 29 of the top 30 financial institutions in the markets they serve.
 He joined Argus in 2010 and has more than 20 years of experience in the financial services industry.

 Before coming to Argus, Michael headed marketing and online analytics at TD Ameritrade.
 Earlier in his career, he worked at Citi Cards, performing various finance and decisions management functions.
 In 2003, he moved to GE Capital as head of pricing and analytics for GE Capital Retail Consumer Finance.
 Michael holds a Master’s degree in industrial and organizational psychology from the University of Connecticut and a Bachelor of Arts in psychology from The Johns Hopkins University.